dajiaji/python-cwt/README.md

 Following two samples are other ways of writing the above example.

-CBOR object can be used for `protected` and `unprotected` headers as follows:
+CBOR object can be used for `protected` and `unprotected` header parameters as follows:

 ```py
 from cwt import COSE, COSEKey